jengalas/pz-adventures-jekyll/_drafts/2025-09-04-acadia-adventures-2025-day-2.md

 We didn't linger long here after taking those measurements.
 We were very hungry by now!
 Just a quick drive across the highway bridge took us to Young's Lobster Pound, which is apparently much busier around noon than it is at 9:00am (understandably).
 Even though it was busy, it didn't take too long for our lobster rolls to be prepared, and we were more than ready for them.

+{% include gallery.html gallery_id="gallery1" class="2by2" %}

 It was much too windy to sit outside to eat, so even though it was a beautiful day otherwise, we opted to sit indoors.
 It wasn't too busy inside, and the tables are far enough apart that no one really bothered us.
 The lobster rolls were *full* of lobster as always, incredibly delicious and fresh.
 We tried to make them last and really savor every bite, but we were hungry and they were so good ... they didn't last long.
 With kettle chips and pickle slices on the side, and blackberry mango seltzer water, it all made for a perfect lunch.

 It was finally time to head to our ultimate destination in Bar Harbor.
 The trip of about an hour and a half, maybe a bit less, took us through some of our old favorite areas like Searsport (just past Moose Point State Park!), Verona Island and Bucksport, and Ellsworth.
 It was nearly 2:30 by the time we arrived, parked, and checked in.
 Everything here looks pretty much the same, except we don't seem to have any heat coming from our AC unit.
 And we're going to need some heat on these chilly nights!

 After bringing all of our luggage and other items in from the car, we cleaned up and rested for a little while (I had to set a 20 minute timer!) and we headed down to Rosalie's Pizza just a bit after 4:00pm.
 We weren't part of the 3:45-line-at-the-door crowd today!
 But we were close, and the second floor was still almost empty.
 I took one of the end tables near the window while Rich ordered our House Veggie medium pizza and two large Allagash White ales.
 The first bite and the first sip were heavenly!
 As were all of the remaining bites and sips.
 We lingered over the treats for as long as we could, talking about possible running routes in the park.
 And then when it was all over (or, rather, when we were too stuffed to continue and put the remaining two pieces in a takeout box) we took a slow walk back toward the hotel.

+{% include gallery.html gallery_id="gallery2" class="" %}

 I stopped for some paper products (MEGA XL paper towels, anyone?
 8-inch diameter?!) while Rich continued back to the room.
 After I returned, Rich went over to the hotel office to ask if the AC unit could be fixed or replaced.
 Then I took a shower and we collapsed in bed.
 I worked on benchmark and notes while Rich dozed.
 I discovered two survey stations that we missed in Wiscasset: triangulation station WISCASSET and the really cool one, a powder magazine very close to the triangulation station, built in 1813, that served as a landmark station.